Bishop Grimes Jr. / Sr. High School Health Services

 Medication Use in School

-It is required that all 7th and 10th grade students, as well as all new students to the building, have a health appraisal.
-Annual screenings are required for students in grades 7 through 10.
-Students in grades 7, 8, and 9 require scoliosis screening and those in grades 7 and 10 require a hearing and vision check.
+Beginning July 1, 2018, it is required that all 7th, 9th, and 11th-grade students, new students to the building, and those students participating in interscholastic sports in grades 7-12 have an updated health appraisal (physical) on file at the school.
+Physicals for 7th, 9th, and 11th grade students are due to the school nurse by October 30th.
+Female students in grade 7 and male students in grade 9 require scoliosis screening.
+Students in grades 7 and 10 require a hearing and vision check.
 The school nurse performs these screenings on all students who do not show documentation of these having been performed by their own health care provider.
 Parents/Guardians will be notified should the results of the screenings indicate that your child requires further follow-up.
 If your health care provider has not examined your child, and you do not want your child screened for scoliosis by the school nurse, notify the Health Office, in writing, prior to October 3rd.

 The medical requirements for participation in school sports are met when the following documents have been reviewed by the school nurse and are on file in the Health Office:

-- A current health appraisal that specifically denotes sports participation
+- A current health appraisal (physical) that specifically denotes sports participation

 - A health history that has been completed and signed by a parent/guardian (a new one is required before each sport played)